 Raw Iron Bars

-Turkey leads the way in wheat flours exports, enjoying a 25% share of an annual export market worth $4.29 billion.
+Turkey leads the way in wheat flours exports, enjoying a 20.8% share of an annual export market worth $4.85 billion.

 Interesting Facts About Turkey

-- Despite most of the Turkish population being Muslim, it has been recognized as a secular nation rather than a Muslim country since 1927
+- Despite most of the Turkish population being Muslim, it has been recognized as a secular nation rather than a Muslim country since 1927.

-All figures based on OEC/IMF 2016 projections unless otherwise stated.
+- All figures are based on OEC 2018 calculations and projections and World Bank numbers unless otherwise stated.